dnanexus/dxCompiler/doc/Developing.md

 unrecognized developer.
 Check your `Settings/Security & Privacy`.
 * We also recommend installing [Metals](https://scalameta.org/metals/), which enables better integration with your IDE
     * For VSCode, install the "Scala (Metals)" and "Scala Syntax (official)" plugins
+* Install deps for tests:
+  * `brew install wget` (on macOS)
+  * `cd cwl_runner && pip3 install poetry && poetry install && cd ..` should install preferred locked version of `cwltool`
+  * `cd dxcint && pip3 install poetry && poetry install && cd ..` check that you have everything installed for integration tests
+  * `cd scripts && pip3 install -r requirements.txt && cd ..`
 * You will need to create a GitHub personal access token (this is required by the sbt-github-packages plugin).
     * In GitHub settings, go to "Developer settings > Personal access token" and create a new token with "write:packages" and "read:packages" scopes only.
+    * After you generate and copy your new token, make sure you have authorization with DNAnexus SSO to access the DNAnexus organization packages.
+      You will need to press `Configure SSO` next to your generated token and then `Authorize` next to `dnanexus` organization.
     * Export the `GITHUB_TOKEN` environment variable with this token as the value.
 For example, in your `.profile`:
     ```bash
     export GITHUB_TOKEN=<your personal access token>